-In general, latent fingerprints are primarily comprised of sebum, which has a composition of approximately 30% free fatty acids, 33% glycerides, 22% wax esters, 10% squalene and 5% cholesterols and hydrocarbons.
-Until puberty, children will typically produce less sebum-related compounds compared to adults.
+In general, latent fingerprints are primarily comprised of sebum, which has a composition of approximately 30% free fatty acids, 33% glycerides, 22% wax esters, 10% squalene, and 5% cholesterols and hydrocarbons.
+Until puberty, children will typically produce fewer sebum-related compounds compared to adults.

 This reduced sebum concentration was found to play a key role in why the latent fingerprints of children are less capable of adhering to the metallic powder used during fingerprint collection.

 More specifically, hierarchical cluster analysis (HCA) found that there was a significant difference between the lipid and carbonyl ester spectral regions of adult fingerprints as compared to that of the child subjects.